krhoyt/Rainforest/readme.md

 ## Some Differences to Consider

 Cloudscape uses the React framework.
 There are ideomatic ways in which React is used.
 Some of these constructs do not suit web standards well.
-Where those differences are significant are discussed in the following sections.
-Otherwise Rainforest tries to be feature/API complete.
+Where those differences are significant is discussed in the following sections.
+Otherwise Rainforest tries for feature/API parity.

 ### A Dash of Prefix